manuelgloeckler/ncmw/README.md

 ------------

 Please clone the repository using `git clone https://github.com/manuelgloeckler/ncmw.git` .
 The package and all the dependencies can be installed via `pip`.
 The only requirement that is not installed is some solver that can minimize quadratic objectives and is supported by Pycobra.
+This is for example "cplex", which can be installed via `pip install cplex`, but requires a license (required for COOPM analysis).

 After having cloned the repository, please enter the following command in the same directory where the cloned repository is located: